The Pied Piper of Hamelin is unusual, in that it is both a fairy tale (a story with magical elements) and a legend (a story based on real events).

 The effects of the piper’s tunes are the magical part of the story.

 As for the real basis of the story, no one is quite sure.
 It seems that something happened in Hamelin in June of the year 1284.
 There are ancient inscriptions in the town, and records of a stained-glass window commemorating the event.
 There is a gate that says that a magician took 130 children away.
 Street names reflect the sorrow of the loss.
+There are even rats decorating the cobblestones as a reminder.

 Some scholars say that “children of Hamelin” should not be taken to mean children, just people from Hamelin, and that the story refers to a mass migration of people from Hamelin to Eastern Europe.
 Others believe that something terrible really happened to the children of Hamelin, whether it was a plague, a Children’s Crusade, or some other event.
 No one knows for sure.